alibaihaqi/java-docs/src/spring-boot/index.md

 - For IntelliJ IDEA, you need to checked the `Allow auto-make to start even...` in `IntelliJ IDEA -> Setting -> Advanced Settings`

 ![Enable Automake in Development](/assets/springboot/enable-automake-development.png)

+### Advantage of using Spring Boot Dev Tools
+- Increase developer productivity
+- For `pom.xml` dependency changes, need to stop your server **manually**